freemo/apex/paradigm/beacon.md

     G/D R-I-R 24H

-The various values are defined in European standard as follows
+The various fields are defined in the European standard as follows

     Beacon Comment – Service Code